Canghiari04/Fundamentals-of-Artificial-Intelligence-and-Knowledge-Representation/Module_2/theory/3_Meta_Predicates.md

 # Meta-predicates in Prolog

-`Equivalance of programs and data`
+`Equivalance of programs and data`.

 ## 1. Introduction
 There is one thing that make Prolog a really powerful programming language: __predicates__ and __terms__ (also viewed as programs and data) share the same __syntactic structure__.
 As a consequence of this equivalence, programs and data can be easily interchanged.
 But what does it really mean?